Welcome to Pickrack: Why I Built 76 Free Tools That Don't Want Your Email

 That entire pattern is a tax on people who just need to get something done.

 Pickrack is my answer to that tax.
-It's a single site with 51 tools across six categories — PDF, image, AI, dev, text, and calc — that I personally use, and now you can too.
+It's a single site with 76 tools across six categories — PDF, image, AI, dev, text, and calc — that I personally use, and now you can too.
 No signup.
 No daily quota.
 No watermark.
 Most tools run entirely in your browser, so your files don't even leave your device.

 This post is a longer "about" — what's on the site, why each design choice was made, and what's coming next.

-The 51 tools, briefly
+The 76 tools, briefly

-PDF (16 tools)
+PDF (17 tools)

 The category that got me started.
 PDF is everywhere and everyone needs to do something to one occasionally.
-I built merge, split, rotate, watermark, JPG↔PDF, compress, unlock, password-protect, Word↔PDF, PPTX↔PDF, EPUB↔PDF, and PDF→Markdown.
+I built merge, split, rotate, watermark, JPG↔PDF, screenshot→PDF, compress, unlock, password-protect, Word↔PDF, PPTX↔PDF, EPUB↔PDF, and PDF→Markdown.

 The other ten need a server because they shell out to native binaries that have no browser equivalent: qpdf for unlock and AES-256 protection, Ghostscript for compression, LibreOffice headless for Word/PPTX, Calibre for EPUB, and a pdftoppm + pptxgenjs pipeline for PDF→PPTX (image-per-slide, the same approach Smallpdf and iLovePDF use).
 Server-side files are written to a temp directory and deleted immediately after the response.
 No DB, no logging, no storage.

-Image (5 tools)
+Image (13 tools)

 I keep recommending these to friends with iPhones who panic when their HEIC photos won't open on Windows.

-AI (3 tools)
+AI (9 tools)

 If you self-host Pickrack from the GitHub repo, set your own ANTHROPIC_API_KEY and the rate limit can be adjusted or removed.

-Dev (6 tools)
+Dev (14 tools)

 These tools were originally for me.
 I'd open a separate site every time I needed to decode a JWT.
 Now they all live in one place, on a domain I trust, with no ads above the fold for AI tools and dev tools (the user-base is technical and ad-blockers are universal).

-Text (4 tools)
+Text (10 tools)

-Calc (3 tools)
+Calc (13 tools)

 Why "free" with no quota?